jtratner/graphalchemy/docs/basemodel.rst

 All Node and Edge classes are subclasses of :class:`BaseNode` and :class:`BaseEdge`.

-.. autoclass:: basemodels.BaseNode
+.. autoclass:: BaseNode
     :members:

-.. autoclass:: basemodels.BaseEdge
+.. autoclass:: BaseEdge
     :members: